shipharbor/merry/README.md

 ## HTTP2
 For [http2](https://nodejs.org/api/http2) support you will need to provide a `key` and a `cert` to establish a secure connection.
 These can be passed as part of merry's opts.
-If `http2` is not available, `https` will be used instead.
+If `http2` is not available, an error will be thrown to upgrade your node version to > v8.4.0.
 ```js
 var merry = require('merry')
 var fs = require('fs')